It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

 Account Page Template

-This one did nothing for me in fairness, I did go through the theme documentation and the it finally twigged.
+This one did nothing for me in fairness, I did go through the theme documentation and it finally twigged.
 This page is for those of you who want to show an account page for Easy Digital Downloads.

 Checathlons Blog Page